kailuowang/Queffee/README.md

 or
 [queffee.min.js](https://github.com/kailuowang/Queffee/raw/master/release/queffee.min.js) (7.4k)

-## To do TDD

-From project root:

-    cake watch:development

-    and open SpecRunner.html in browser

-## To build js and min js

-    cake build

 ## Usage
 Suppose you have two asyn functions: doSomething and doSomethingHigher, both take in callback function that they will call once they are done.